 Tip: we did the Grand Rooms Tour.
 It was stated to be an hour, but between the bus ride up, the tour, and the bus ride down it was two solid hours.
 We’ve done other tours without the kids in the past, but this tour is great for anybody visiting with little people.

-Final stretch: inland El Camino Real to the Bay Area
+Final Central Coast Road Trip day: inland El Camino Real to the Bay Area

 Why are we leaving the coast?: heading through Carmel and such is fun, but doing the 101 provides some variety to a very coast-centric trip.
 Additionally, the valley running parallel to the coast has some really cool nature you won’t find if you stay on the PCH.